A range of different conditions can lead to freshwater or marine algal blooms.

 Temperatures of 25° C are optimal for the growth of blue–green algae.
 At this temperature, blue–green algae have a competitive advantage over other types of algae.

-In temperate regions, blue–green algal blooms generally do not persist through the winter months due to low water temperatures.
+In temperate regions, blue–green algal blooms generally do not persist through the winter months as the low water temperatures are less favourable for growth, although exceptions do occur.
 Higher water temperatures in tropical regions may cause blue–green algal blooms to persist throughout the year.

 Blue–green algae populations are diminished when they are exposed to long periods of high light intensity but have optimal growth when intermittently exposed to high light intensities.

 Even under low light conditions, or in turbid water, blue–green algae have higher growth rates than other algae.
 This ability to adapt to variable light conditions gives blue–green algae a competitive advantage over other algal species.

 The cells of some blue–green algal species contain gas vesicles that can provide positive buoyancy.
 Changes in buoyancy occur in response to light and nutrient conditions.
 In deep water with low light availability these cells become positively buoyant as they utilise intracellular metabolites.
 After floating towards the surface, new metabolites produced by photosynthesis under higher light conditions can make the cells heavier again so that they sink.
 This mechanism, known as buoyancy regulation, can assist blue-green algae vary their position within a stable water column, and obtain optimal light conditions.